 If you plan to sell your phone, it is advised to remove your associated google account from the settings before restoring it to Factory Settings.

-Factory Reset your Android Phone from Settings Menu
+Steps to reset your Android Phone from Settings Menu

 Step 1: Go to your Phone’s Settings menu, Scroll down and look for Backup & reset and tap it.